YoruCathy/GarbageNet/README.md

 `report.pdf` is the report.
-`GarbageMet.apk` can be installed on Android mobile phones.
+[GarbageNet.apk](https://drive.google.com/file/d/18puU6DLwzO8T-bLzdNSR-ZX2JzmX0X3N/view?usp=sharing) can be installed on Android mobile phones.
 `./unseen/` is our `unseen` dataset.
 `./vis_unseen/` is the inference results of the images in the `unseen` dataset.
-Codes and trained models, together with train logs, are in `./codes_and_model`.
+Codes and trained models, together with train logs, can be found [Here](https://drive.google.com/file/d/10buFezzCeOVIb17bNnA9bUw7QAmANpxe/view?usp=sharing).

 To train and use the model, the file structure should be arranged as:
  -----./data/